 I went full-throttle into research and experimentation mode, putting everything I was learning about health and wellness into action all at once.
 I curtailed my caffeine and alcohol consumption and became more mindful of my bedtime routine; I altered my diet and exercise routines.
 These changes would last maybe two weeks at the most, and then I’d have another anxiety attack that would circle me back to my preferred coping mechanisms: nicotine, alcohol, and nutrient-devoid foods.

 The more I’d grit my teeth and attempt to modify my behavior, the more empty the promises I made to myself were.
 Instead, I found a half-version of wellness that didn’t serve me well.
 I was worn out, didn’t know why I was even trying to make changes, and couldn’t see the payoff.

 Then one day, this holding pattern began to shift with a tiny statement:

 “It doesn’t have to stay this way.
 I need to find my ‘why.'”

-My “why” became the springboard toward refining what I did want for myself: to be an energetic, carefree, fun-loving woman who could look in the mirror, see a glow in my skin, and vibrancy in my eyes.
+My “why” became the springboard toward refining what I did want for myself: to be an energetic, carefree, fun-loving woman who could look in the mirror and see a glow in my skin and vibrancy in my eyes.
 I wanted to live my days with intention instead of wasting them away with substances that dulled me, numbed me, and altered my personality.
 Without recognizing it at the time, that statement became my inner compass toward finding a new way to live and what I kept coming back to when I veered off track.
 It became a part of my wellness vision.